 - have any other medical conditions

-- If you are breast-feeding or plan to breastfeed, some Oxycodone Hydrochloride Oral Solution passes into your breast milk.
+- are breastfeeding or plan to breastfeed.
+Some oxycodone hydrochloride oral solution passes into your breast milk.
 A nursing baby could become very sleepy or have difficulty breathing or feeding well.
 If you stop breastfeeding, your baby may have withdrawal symptoms.
 See the list of withdrawal symptoms above.
-You and your healthcare provider should decide if you will take Oxycodone Hydrochloride Oral Solution or breastfeed.
+You and your healthcare provider should decide if you will take oxycodone hydrochloride oral solution or breastfeed.

 Ask your healthcare provider if you are not sure if your medicine is one listed above.

 - Do not take other medicines while using oxycodone hydrochloride oral solution until you have talked with your healthcare provider or pharmacist.
 They will tell you if it is safe to take other medicines with oxycodone hydrochloride oral solution.

 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and pharmacist when you get a new medicine.

 How should I take oxycodone hydrochloride oral solution?